- Reference Number: HEY-067/2020

 At some point during your treatment you may encounter student radiographers.
 Everything they do is supervised fully.
 If you would prefer our students not to be present during the planning and treatment, please let a member of staff know when you attend for your initial planning appointment.

-During your treatment course you may meet our receptionists, dieticians, oncology health staff, patient services staff, clinical support workers, porters, volunteer workers and radiotherapy helpers.
+During your treatment course you may meet our receptionists, dietitians, oncology health staff, patient services staff, porters and volunteer workers.
 All are working together to provide you with a high quality of healthcare.

 You will be offered further leaflets which have more specific information about the area that you will be having treated.